2025 Ford Prices: MSRP, Invoice Price, Actual Dealer Cost, and Holdback

 How to Find the Ford Invoice Price

-When you search for a Ford online, knowing the essential factors that can help you find a reasonable price is advantageous.
+When you search for a Ford online, it is advantageous to know the essential factors that can help you find a reasonable price.

-Knowing the Ford invoice price and MSRP can give you more negotiating power with the dealer, but finding this information can be challenging since dealers don’t always disclose the prices they pay for the cars they buy.
+Knowing the Ford invoice price and MSRP can give you more negotiating power with the dealer.
+However, finding this information can be challenging because dealers don’t always disclose the prices they pay for the cars they buy.

-Fortunately, there are several helpful free resources, such as RydeShopper, Edmunds, and MotorTrend, that can assist you in finding the invoice price of a specific model and trim level.
+Fortunately, several helpful free resources, such as RydeShopper, Edmunds, and MotorTrend, can help you find the invoice price for a specific model and trim level.

 RydeShopper and Edmunds are two of the best car-buying tools available online.
-By entering basic information into these tools, they will provide you with an itemized list of the current MSRP and invoice for the selected make, model, and trim, making it easier to negotiate a fair price for your new Ford.
+After you enter basic information, these tools will provide you with an itemized list of the current MSRP and invoice for the selected make, model, and trim, making it easier to negotiate a fair price for your new Ford.

 The Difference Between Ford Invoice Price and Dealer Cost